SonQBChau/sonqbchau.github.io/src/pages/posts/install-keycloak.md

 With the steps completed, you can test the application on the [Keycloak website](https://www.keycloak.org/app/).
 The client_setup script includes configuring this redirect URL.

-You can find the source codes [here](https://github.com/SonQBChau/keycloak-setup)
+The source codes are available [here](https://github.com/SonQBChau/keycloak-setup)